-We could give you an exhaustive list of all the SEO tools at your disposal (like this one from Backlinko), but instead we’re going to hand a life preserver to content marketers out there who are lost in an ocean of options.
+We could give you an exhaustive list of all the SEO tools at your disposal, but instead we’re going to hand a life preserver to content marketers out there who are lost in an ocean of options.

 In this post, we’ll give you a summary of the keyword research tools we use for our content at MarketMuse and recommend to all of our clients.
 We’ll also explain how each tool is keeping up with the times (i.e. the Google algorithm) to help you create or update your content marketing strategy.